aetherinox/docker-base-alpine/README.md

 <br />
 <br />

-#### `📄 util-build.sh`
+#### `📄 utils.build.sh`

-The build script allows you to build the [🔆 docker/alpine](https://github.com/aetherinox/docker-base-alpine/tree/docker/core) image without having to manually execute the `docker buildx <...>` commands.
+The build script allows you to build the [🔆 docker/alpine](https://github.com/aetherinox/docker-base-alpine/tree/docker/alpine) image without having to manually execute the `docker buildx <...>` commands.
 It accepts a series of arguments compatible with docker so that you can customize how the image turns out.

 After the permissions are set up; you can now run the scripts in any order, at any time.
-The build script `📄 util-build.sh` will automatically run the bash script to fix permissions `📄 util-fix.sh` before it starts to build your docker image, so you don't need to run it individually.
+The build script `📄 utils.build.sh` will automatically run the bash script to fix permissions `📄 utils.fix.sh` before it starts to build your docker image, so you don't need to run it individually.

 <br />
 <br />

 ### Build Images

-After completing the steps above; we will now build the [🔆 docker/alpine](https://github.com/aetherinox/docker-base-alpine/tree/docker/core) image.
+After completing the steps above; we will now build the Alpine image in the branch [🔆 docker/alpine](https://github.com/aetherinox/docker-base-alpine/tree/docker/alpine).

 <br />